OpenResearchInstitute/documents/Remote_Labs/ORI-New-User-Setup.md

 sudo adduser callsign
 ```

 It prompts for a password.
-Make up a random one and paste it in, hit return.
+Make up a random one, record it, paste it in, hit return.
 It prompts for the password again.
 Paste it in again, hit return.
-You can now discard the password, it won't be used (unless the new user will be using ```sudo```).

 Enter the user's Full Name.
 Leave the other fields blank.